Driving licence in the United Kingdom: History

-On 30 June 2021 the United Nations published a notification stating that the United Kingdom had given three months notification that it intended to change its distinguishing sign from "GB" to "UK".
+On 30 June 2021, the United Nations published a notification stating that the United Kingdom had given three months notification that it intended to change its distinguishing sign from "GB" to "UK".
 This came into effect on 28 September 2021.

+From 16 December 2021, all GB driving licence holders who passed their test after 1997 became automatically entitled to a BE licence (car with a heavy trailer).
+This change does not apply to NI driving licence holders.
+In some cases, these BE rights will not be transferrable to EU licences.

 Since December 2021, new driving licence styles were introduced.
 Changes were made to all versions of the GB driving licence cards and includes: